Academic degree: Czech Republic

-Bachelor's degrees, master's degrees and small doctorates in the form of shortcuts (Bc., Mgr., Ing., ...) are listed before the person's name; a Doctor's degree (Ph.D.) is listed after name (e.g. MUDr.
+Bachelor's degrees, master's degrees and small doctorates in the form of letters (Bc., Mgr., Ing., ...) are listed before the person's name, and Doctor's degrees (Ph.D.) are listed after name (e.g. MUDr.
 Jan Novák, Ph.D.).
-There are more degrees that used to be awarded.
+The Czech Republic previously had more degrees that were awarded.

 Denmark

-Before the adaptation to international standards, the lowest degree that would normally be studied at universities in Denmark was equivalent to a master's degree (kandidatgrad).
-Officially, bachelor's degrees was always obtained after 3 years' university studies.
+Before the adoption of the Bologna Process, the lowest degree that would normally be studied at universities in Denmark was equivalent to a master's degree (kandidatgrad).
+Officially, a bachelor's degree was always obtained after 3 years' university studies.

-Various medium-length (2–4 years) professional degrees have been adapted so they now have status as professional bachelor's degrees of varying length and opposed to academic bachelor's degrees they are considered to be "applied" degrees.
-A professional bachelor's degree is 180 or 210 or 240 ECTS-points.
+Various medium-length (2–4 years) professional degrees have been adopted, so they now have status as professional bachelor's degrees of varying length.
+As opposed to academic bachelor's degrees, they are considered to be "applied" degrees.
+A professional bachelor's degree is 180, 210, or 240 ECTS-points.

 The academic degrees available at universities are: